Data protection information pursuant to Articles 13, 14, 21 and 77 GDPR

 - Advertising and sales data

-We process personal data in compliance with the provisions of the General Data Protection Regulation (GDPR) of the European Union and the German Federal Data Protection Act (DPA):
+We process personal data in compliance with the provisions of the General Data Protection Regulation (GDPR) of the European Union, the Italian laws and the provisions of the Italian Data Protection Authority:

 4.1 In performance of contractual obligations (Article 6 para.
 1 (b) GDPR)